sigma-hub/sigma-ui/apps/docs/src/content/docs/config.md

 ## `aliases`

-The CLI uses these values and the `paths` config from your `tsconfig.json` or `jsconfig.json` file to place generated components in the correct location.
+The CLI uses these values and the `paths` config from your `tsconfig.json` file to place generated components in the correct location.

-Path aliases have to be set up in your `tsconfig.json` or `jsconfig.json` file.
+Path aliases have to be set up in your `tsconfig.json` file.
 It will fallback to `tsconfig.app.json` if no `paths` were found in `tsconfig.json`

 <Callout class="mt-6">

- **Important:** If you're using the `src` directory, make sure it is included under `paths` in your `tsconfig.json` or `jsconfig.json` file.
+ **Important:** If you're using the `src` directory, make sure it is included under `paths` in your `tsconfig.json` file.

 </Callout>